Package 'QTLExperiment'

 Details

 QTL are associations between a genetic variants and a quantitative feature.
 The feature_id and variant_id methods can be used to get or set feature IDs and variant IDs, respectively, across a QTLExperiment object.
-The values are stored in the rowData and in the int_rowData compartments so they can be easily accessed but not accidentally removed or overwritten.
+The values are stored in the rowData compartments and have additional protections to prevent them being removed or overwritten.
+The feature_id can store gene or metabolite names, while variant_id could be used to store variant information such as SNP names.

 Value